svi3c/wait-for-change/README.md

 [![Build Status](https://travis-ci.org/svi3c/wait-for-change.svg?branch=master)](https://travis-ci.org/svi3c/wait-for-change)

-This npm module can be used to wait for either a file being created or changed.
+This npm module can be used to wait for files being created or changed.

 # Usage